AlexDM0/IPE/README.md

 - When you release the click, the node fires steppedOff.
 - You can hold shift and drag the nodes around with the mouse.

+# Using the actuator
+With the actuator you can manually send messages to the mesh network.
+To run the example, open the actuator.html (./simulator/actuator.html) in the Chrome browser.
+Make sure the eve-server is also running.

+# Using the viewer
+The viewer is just listening for messages on the mesh network and sending showing them as they come by.
+To run the example, open the viewer.html (./simulator/viewer.html) in the Chrome browser.
+Make sure the eve-server is also running.